 She’s been designing timeless dresses for nearly 20 years and married equally as long.
-Trust us, Monique Lhuillier knows a thing or two about finding the one.
-Here, her top five tips, plus photos of Martha brides who wore her gowns on their big days.
+Trust us, she knows a thing or two about finding the one.

 “It’s a different day and age from when I was a bride twenty years ago.
 Today, with social media, brides are so savvy.
 They see so many images and put mood boards together to bring to the salon.
 It’s great that they do all that research, but it’s a bonus to go in with an open mind.”